soteria-security/365Inspect/README.md

 As 365*Inspect* executes, it will steadily print status updates indicating which inspection task is running.

 365*Inspect* may take some time to execute.
 This time scales with the size and complexity of the environment under test.
 For example, some inspection tasks involve scanning the account configuration of all users.
 This may occur near-instantly for an organization with 50 users, or could take entire minutes (!) for an organization with 10000.

+As with any other script you may run with elevated privileges, you should observe certain security hygiene practices:

+* No untrusted user should have write access to the 365*Inspect* folder/files, as that user could then overwrite scripts or templates therein and induce you to run malicious code.
+* No script module should be placed in .\inspectors unless you trust the source of that script module.

 # Output

 365*Inspect* creates the directory specified in the out_path parameter.
 This directory is the result of the entire 365*Inspect* inspection.
 It contains four items of note:

-* *Report.html*: graphical report that describes the O365 security issues identified by 365*Inspect*, lists O365 objects that are misconfigured, and provides remediation advice.
+* *Report.html*: graphical report that describes the M365 security issues identified by 365*Inspect*, lists O365 objects that are misconfigured, and provides remediation advice.
 * *Various text files named [Inspector-Name]*: these are raw output from inspector modules and contain a list (one item per line) of misconfigured O365 objects that contain the described security flaw.
 For example, if a module Inspect-FictionalMFASettings were to detect all users who do not have MFA set up, the file "Inspect-FictionalMFASettings" in the report ZIP would contain one user per line who does not have MFA set up.
 This information is only dumped to a file in cases where more than 15 affected objects are discovered.
 If less than 15 affected objects are discovered, the objects are listed directly in the main HTML report body.
 * *Report.zip*: zipped version of this entire directory, for convenient distribution of the results in cases where some inspector modules generated a large amount of findings.
 * *Log directory*: 365*Inspect* logs any errors encountered during the scripts execution to a timestamped log file found in the Log directory